ikhanhdoit/My-Cloud-Resume-Challenge/README.md

 - This will get and update the visitor count for the resume website
 - Use API Gateway to GET the AWS Lambda to get invoked each time a visitor comes to the website
-- This will update and GET the count of visitors from DynamoDB
+- This will update and GET the count of visitors from DynamoDB ** After debugging the code and ensure that everything aligned together correctly, had to inspect the website because the old API URL was being invoked when the new one did not get invoked because of the CloudFront caching.
+Had to invalidate the CloudFront Distribution in order to have the visitor counter show up correctly on the webpage.